-Brady Williamson is a constitutional and corporate litigator who has taught periodically at the University of Wisconsin Law School for more than 25 years.
-He has successfully represented clients in the U.S. Supreme Court, and he often appears in the federal and state appellate courts on constitutional issues.
-Beginning in October 2017, he has served as the court-appointed fee examiner in the PROMESA reorganization proceedings for the Commonwealth of Puerto Rico.
+Brady Williamson is a constitutional and corporate litigator who taught periodically at the University of Wisconsin Law School for more than three decades.
+He has successfully represented clients in the U.S. Supreme Court, and he often has appeared in the federal and state appellate courts on constitutional issues.
+Beginning in October 2017, he has served as the court-appointed fee examiner in the $120 billion PROMESA reorganization proceedings for the Commonwealth of Puerto Rico.

 In the United States, Brady’s legal practice also focuses on appellate advocacy and corporate law and reorganization.
-He has argued and won a U.S. Supreme Court case that addressed the relationship between federal and state law, and he has litigated a wide range of Equal Protection, Due Process and First Amendment cases.
+He has argued and won a U.S. Supreme Court case that addressed the relationship between federal and state law, and he has litigated a wide range of Equal Protection, Due Process and First Amendment cases including several media defamation cases in 2020.

 Brady is a member of the National Bankruptcy Conference, whose membership is limited to academics, judges, and practitioners with a focus on bankruptcy law.
-He is also a member of the American Bankruptcy Institute and the American College of Bankruptcy.
+He is also a member of the American Bankruptcy Institute and the American College of Bankruptcy and, beginning in 2020, a contributing editor to Collier on Bankruptcy, the leading bankruptcy treatise.
 He has served on several public advisory committees to help evaluate federal judicial nominees.
 In 1996, Brady was appointed by the President of the United States to chair the National Bankruptcy Review Commission, which submitted its comprehensive recommendations to Congress, the Chief Justice and the President.

 In 2009, the U.S. Bankruptcy Court in New York appointed him an examiner in the General Motors reorganization cases.
-The firm and Brady also have served as counsel to the Fee Committee in the Lehman Brothers Chapter 11 proceedings and, now, the Fee Committee in the Energy Future Corp. proceedings.
+Since then, the firm and Brady also have served as counsel to the Fee Committee in the Lehman Brothers Chapter 11 proceedings and the Fee Committee in the Energy Future Holdings Corp. proceedings, along with more recent cases in Delaware.

 Admitted To Practice